-One request we often receive from allies is, “Can’t you just show me exactly what they looked at?
+One request we often heard in the past was, “Can’t you just show me exactly what they looked at?
 The link I’m clicking on from the report isn’t working.”
-Screen Accountability solves that need by including blurred screenshots in the report.
+Screen Accountability solves that by including blurred screenshots in the report.
 It makes being an ally easier by allowing you to have more accurate conversations.

 How does the technology work?

 - We regularly capture screenshots of your devices at least once per minute.
 (Android, iPhone/iPad, Mac, and Windows)

 - We use advanced artificial intelligence to detect sexual images.